zenith0212/zenith1994/README.md

 * experience of 3 years
 * deep knowledge about rust design patters
 * developed cross-platform programs
-* developed several backend software using Actix, Rocket, and Tide
+* developed several back-end software using Actix, Rocket, and Tide
 * contributed to some crate library

 ### React.js